 Sprig is optimized for four recruiting use cases using the following templates:

-- Build a Research Panel - for example, you may want to build an ongoing group of interested users with who you can illicit feedback throughout the product development life cycle.
+- Build a Panel - for example, you may want to build an ongoing group of interested users with who you can illicit feedback throughout the product development life cycle.

 - Recruit Participants Directly - use a study to screen participants directly for a study.